Jamie-Clayton/Docs/_posts/2023-09-11-aws-cloud-devops.md

 ## Create Software Code Repository

-The following script creates a standard code repository folder structure that should help make all code repositories consistently structured.
+This script lays down a standard folder structure so every repository looks the same.
+A few things to know before you run it:

-- Assumes Git repository and use Microsf Visual Studio/Code IDE
+- It assumes a Git repository and the Visual Studio / VS Code IDE.
-- Configures lerna to enable multiple build, tests and deployments to occur in parallel.
+- It configures Lerna for a monorepo, so multiple components can be built, tested, or deployed in parallel.
-- Add readme, license and a script for software engineers to configure all required components before working with the repository.
+- It adds a README, a licence, and an `init.ps1` script that engineers run to configure everything before working in the repo.
-- Ideally the build and pipeline folders should merge as they represent the DevOps CICD configuration processes as code.
+- The `build` and `pipeline` folders represent your DevOps CI/CD configuration as code.
+I'd merge them; they overlap more than they don't.
-- Configures lerna to enable multiple components to be buit, tested or deployed.
-Assumes you may have multiple deployable components, like a mono repo.

 ```Powershell
 # TODO: Change your default code repository location